Akarshan-Jaiswal/Project_ALBA/README.md

 - Employment_count had positive correlations with a good number of features in our combined SIMD dataset.
 We wanted to find which features influenced the number of employed people across the regions in Scotland.
 - We utilized binning to convert our Employment_count to a categorical variable and applied decision trees, used feature selection and pruning to improve the model.

+2.Substance_Abuse:
+- Several regions have shown to have high consumption of alcohol and drug.
+To discover the factors that influence the extent of the substance abuse problem, we perform feature engineering and create a feature substance abuse that bins the values of alcohol and drug based on a threshold.